 The first girl I approached was Anne*.
-Back in October 2014, I remember lying in bed, flicking through Tinder while trying to overcome a hangover when I matched with Anne, and she sent me a message.
+Back in October 2014, I remember lying in bed, flicking through Tinder while trying to overcome a hangover when I matched with Anne.
+She sent me a message.
 Eventually, she asked if she could come over, promising she would bring a bottle of wine.
 We had a great night, but we never spoke again.

 Awkward!
 Thankfully, I then managed to find three women who do remember me.
 Here's what they said:

-Our first date was on the 23rd of October, 2014.
+Our first date was on October 23, 2014.
 We only had the one, but we're great friends now.

 VICE: What was your first impression of me?

-Well, I already knew who you were because we had mutual friends who were planning to set us up.
+Santi: Well, I already knew who you were because we had mutual friends who were planning to set us up.
 But we beat them to it by matching on Tinder.
 When we finally met, I thought you looked hot.
-I think you could work on your walk though – it’s pretty slow and nonchalant, and quite unattractive.
+I think you could work on your walk though—it’s pretty slow and nonchalant, and quite unattractive.